Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST LINES_START -->

-Note that [Dispatchers.Unconfined] context shall be used with care.
+Note that the [Dispatchers.Unconfined] context should be used with care.
 It may improve the overall performance on certain tests, due to the increased stack-locality of operations and less scheduling overhead, but it also produces deeper stacks and makes it harder to reason about asynchronicity of the code that is using it.

-If a coroutine sends an element to a channel, then the thread that invoked the [send][SendChannel.send] may start executing the code of a coroutine with [Dispatchers.Unconfined] dispatcher.
+If a coroutine sends an element to a channel, then the thread that invoked the [send][SendChannel.send] may start executing the code of the coroutine with the [Dispatchers.Unconfined] dispatcher.
 The original producer coroutine that invoked `send`  is paused until the unconfined consumer coroutine hits its next suspension point.
-This is very similar to a lock-step single-threaded `onNext` execution in Rx world in the absense of thread-shifting operators.
+This is very similar to a lock-step single-threaded `onNext` execution in the Rx world in the absense of thread-shifting operators.
 It is a normal default for Rx, because operators are usually doing very small chunks of work and you have to combine many operators for a complex processing.
 However, this is unusual with coroutines, where you can have an arbitrary complex processing in a coroutine.
 Usually, you only need to chain stream-processing